ps-bond/seeedStudio_epaperHA/README.md

 Redesign layout (use Figma?) to cleanly incorporate all elements.

-Add a lunar phase display - use the HA integration coupled with the MDI phase icons

 Add upcoming weather forecasr - next 4-5 hours

-Add time of last update (can see if the battery has gone that way)

-Remove the battery display - seems there is no hw to read battery state (1 pin + 2 resistors or 2 pins for I2C to the power controller - why on earth not?).
-Would require hw mods to achieve.

 Add wind chill/"feels like" temperature alongside actual temp